 Improved numeracy results: Years 7-11 Analysis of results on GCSE papers linked to numerical content - mainly Science, PE and geography.
-Further CPD provided to subject staff in the above to ensure consistency of delivery with maths staff.
-GG, PE and Science numerical content to be covered in Maths Study Plus / Menglish All teachers are teachers of numeracy.
+GG, PE and Science numerical content to be covered in Maths Study Plus / Menglish to be overseen by Lead Practitioner in Maths when she returns from maternity leave Feb 2020 numeracy.
 Competency in numeracy is required to access the wider curriculum.
-Delivered by specialist staff.
 SLT drop-ins and appraisal observations.
 Routine monitoring of exercise books to ensure numeracy is explicitly taught and numeracy code is applied when marking.
 Tracking data for Year 10 exam papers and Year 11 mocks show improvement in marks awarded for numerical content.
-Lead Practitioner for maths (ESW) HOD / subject teachers: Science, Geography, PE, Computer science.
-Termly reviews - Start of Spring / Summer Terms Explore the possibility of cross-curricular GCSE intervention
+Practitioner for maths (ESW) HOD / subject teachers: Science, Geography, PE, Computer science.
+Termly reviews - Start of Spring / Summer Terms Explore the possibility of cross-curricular GCSE intervention sessions (I.e. maths / science)